apollo

 • Monitoring of pancreatic enzymes (such as lipase and amylase) is recommended.

-• Take short, frequent meals, and avoid prolonged fasting when taking SEMAGLUTIDE.
+• Take short, frequent meals, and avoid prolonged fasting when taking Semaglutide.
 Beware of hypoglycaemia symptoms, including sweating, dizziness, palpitations, shivering, intense thirst, dry mouth, dry skin, frequent urination, etc. Whenever you experience the symptoms mentioned above, immediately consume 5-6 candies, three glucose biscuits, or three teaspoons of honey/sugar and get in touch with your physician.
 Make sure to carry these with you at all times, especially for long travels.

 Patients Concern